 The study of the exposure to the cardinal points is essential, as well as the study of the night sky on special maps for stars shooting.
+I also need mountaineering-survival equipment suited to the places where I want to venture.

 Post-production must be never invasive, in full respect to the supreme art of nature and to the enormous efforts made on the spot.
 Rather a valuable support to compensate the intrinsic limitations of our cameras.